Today's Best Tech Deals

 Sticklers for smooth streaming in sports, news, and reality shows should note that Hulu now supports 60-frames-per-second video on many channels, but only on certain devices.
 The higher frame rate currently works on iOS, Apple TV, Xbox One, Samsung smart TVs, and the Nintendo Switch.

-Like most other streaming bundles that have arrived over the past few years, Hulu with Live TV has gotten a lot better since launch.
-While the interface is polarizing, the out-of-home TV streaming restrictions, and the limits on ad-skipping could make it a non-starter for some cord-cutters, the lineup and on-demand library make for an effective combo.
+Like most other streaming bundles that have arrived over the past few years, Hulu + Live TV has gotten a lot better since launch.
+While the interface is polarizing, and the out-of-home TV streaming restrictions and limits on ad-skipping will make it a non-starter for some cord-cutters, the lineup and on-demand library make for an effective combo.
 Maybe it’s time to remove that beta tag for good.

 - Big Ten Network

 - Cartoon Network / Adult Swim

 - CNN International

 - Disney Channel